milafrerichs/new-mila-frerichs/content/newsletter/weekly-notes.md

 ## [Data Visualization for Audiences in Low & Middle-Income Countries]()

+The Data Visualization Society is a great place to hang out and get a better sense of what‘s happening worldwide in the data visualization sector.
+The Medium posts summarize discussions that happen inside the Slack room.
+This one is very important for anyone doing data viz in Low & Middle-Income countries.

+> _With limited time to digest data, it becomes extremely important to use data visualization as an effective, memorable communication tool._

 [https://medium.com/data-visualization-society/data-visualization-for-audiences-in-low-middle-income-countries-ed722d161313](https://medium.com/data-visualization-society/data-visualization-for-audiences-in-low-middle-income-countries-ed722d161313 "https://medium.com/data-visualization-society/data-visualization-for-audiences-in-low-middle-income-countries-ed722d161313")

 ## [What Are Data Visualization Style Guidelines?]()

+Another great article from the Society.

 [https://medium.com/data-visualization-society/style-guidelines-92ebe166addc](https://medium.com/data-visualization-society/style-guidelines-92ebe166addc "https://medium.com/data-visualization-society/style-guidelines-92ebe166addc")